diiikshant/ACE--Task/README.md

 # ACE--Task
 Grade System using Python
 User inputs marks obtained in various subjects.
-Subjectwise topper and individual percentage are displayed.
+Subjectwise topper and individual percentage obtained are displayed.